You must take a number of important steps after being involved in a car accident in BC.

 You can read more about the steps of filing an ICBC injury claim on ICBC’s website.

 An insurance adjuster will also use medical reports that are completed immediately following your accident to rule out the chance that you are making a claim for a pre-existing condition.

-For example, if you indeed hurt your knee in the car accident, but medical reports indicate that you had an existing knee injury from a previous accident such as a sports injury in your youth, the insurance adjuster may be hesitant to pay the full value of your claim.
+For example, if you indeed received a knee injury after a car accident, but medical reports indicate that you had an existing knee injury from a previous accident such as a sports injury in your youth, the insurance adjuster may be hesitant to pay the full value of your claim.

 For this reason, it is wise to work with a lawyer when pursuing an ICBC claim.
 Never sign a medical release form without legal consultation.

 You should see a doctor after a car accident even if you do not initially have injuries that seem severe.
 For example, external injuries – like lacerations and severely broken bones – are obvious.
 Other injuries, however, are much less obvious, and may not be detectable for days following the accident.